Log of my trip to visit friends in Bangalore

 Road through rice paddies.

 Leaving Gaj's parents' house in Mysore after lunch.
-Madhavi at left, Gaj's mother at center.
+Madhavi at left, Gaj's

 Outside of Mysore there is this huge aqueduct thing.